-It is fundamental to keep in mind that there are several factors that may hinder this partial success.
-First, we assume that immune cells kill uninfected and infected cells at exactly the same rate, but it would be reasonable to assume that infected cells are more easily recognised and killed: this highlights the risk that the immune response could stop the infection and the need to enhance it only when a sufficient number of infected cells are present.
-Furthermore, our model neglects spatial constraints or immunorefractory aspects of some tumour microenvironments that could affect the viral diffusion and the immune infiltration inside the tumour, which are well-known obstacles to the success of both virotherapy \cite{morselli23} and immunotherapy \cite{almeida22} administered alone.
-On the other hand, in the present work we only take into account an increase of the immune killing rate that resembles a generic immune boosting therapy, such as immune checkpoint inhibition.
-Several immunotherapies have shown their success when combined to oncolytic virotherapy \cite{shi20}, such as, but not limited to, adoptive T-cell transfer \cite{krabbe21}, CAR-T \cite{he23}, CAR-T and bispecific T-cell engager (BiTE) \cite{wing18}.
-It could therefore be interesting to analyse whether the combination of different immunotherapies could partially overcome the above mentioned obstacles, by refining and augmenting our model.
+There are several factors that may hinder the success of immunovirotherapy predicted by our model.
+First, we assume that immune cells kill uninfected and infected cells at exactly the same rate, but it would be reasonable to assume that infected cells are more easily recognised and killed: as a consequence, the immune response would be more likely to eradicate the infection without eradicating the tumour.
+Furthermore, our model neglects spatial constraints or immunorefractory aspects of some tumour microenvironments that could affect the viral diffusion and the immune infiltration inside the tumour, which are well-known obstacles to the success of both virotherapy (as already discussed in Ref. \cite{morselli23}) and immunotherapy \cite{almeida22} administered alone.
+On the other hand, in the present work, we only take into account an increase in the immune killing rate that resembles a generic immune-boosting therapy, such as immune checkpoint inhibition.
+Several immunotherapies have shown their success when combined with oncolytic virotherapy \cite{shi20}, such as, but not limited to, adoptive T-cell transfer \cite{krabbe21}, CAR-T \cite{he23}, CAR-T and BiTE \cite{wing18}.
+It could, therefore, be interesting to analyse whether the combination of different immunotherapies could partially overcome the above-mentioned obstacles.

 Another potentially interesting addition to the model is the role of hypoxia, whose interaction with oncolytic virotherapy is not straight-forward: while some viruses are able to specifically target hypoxic cells, some others are unable to effectively infect hypoxic regions due to the reduced protein translation of those cells \cite{shengguo11}.
 Hypoxia-driven inflammation constitutes an additional challenge when considering the interactions with the immune system.